-- For care provided in Ohio, the provider may not balance bill the patient unless all of the following conditions are met: - ☐ The provider informs the covered person that the provider is not in-network. - □ The provider provides to the covered person a good faith estimate of the cost of the services, including the provider's charge, the estimated reimbursement by the health plan issuer, and the covered person's responsibility.
-The estimate must contain a disclaimer that the covered person is not required to obtain the health care service at that location or from that provider. - ☐ The covered person affirmatively consents to receive the services. - The health plan issuer must reimburse the provider at either the in-network or out-of-network rate as described in the covered person's health benefit plan.
+- For care provided in Ohio, the provider may not balance bill the patient unless all of the following conditions are met: - □ The provider informs the covered person that the provider is not in-network. - □ The provider provides to the covered person a good faith estimate of the cost of the services, including the provider's charge, the estimated reimbursement by the health plan issuer, and the covered person's responsibility.
+The estimate must contain a disclaimer that the covered person is not required to obtain the health care service at that location or from that provider. - □ The covered person affirmatively consents to receive the services.